creationix/howtonode.org/articles/how-to-module.markdown

 that your users will load when they do `require('your-library')`.
 This module should ideally expose all of the functionality in your library.

-If you want your users to be able to load sub-modules from the "guts" of your library, then they'll need to specify the full path to them.
+If you want your users to be able to load sub-modules from the “guts” of your library, then they'll need to specify the full path to them.
 That is a lot of work to document!
-It's better and more future-proof to simply specify a main module, and then, if necessary, have ways to dynamically load what they need.
+It’s better and more future-proof to simply specify a main module, and then, if necessary, have ways to dynamically load what they need.

 For example, you might have a `flip` library that is a collection of `widget` objects, defined by files in the `flip/lib/widgets/*.js` files.
-Rather than having your users do `require('flip/lib/widgets/blerg.js')` to get the blerg widget, it's better to have something like:
+Rather than having your users do `require('flip/lib/widgets/blerg.js')` to get the blerg widget, it’s better to have something like:
 `require('flip').loadWidget('blerg')`.

 Of course, a library may also include a build step that compiles an add-on that it uses.

-Since libraries take so many different shapes for different purposes, there isn't really a single way to do it.
+Since libraries take so many different shapes for different purposes, there isn’t really a single way to do it.

 Examples: